SimYunSup/bylinecms/README.md

 <details>
 <summary>3.
 Will this work?</summary>
-Obviously we hope so - but at this early stage, we have no idea.
+We hope so - but at this early stage, we have no idea.
 </details>